intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - You may optionally provide custom metadata field values, if prompted.
 Required fields will be marked with a red icon.

-    For the Preconfigured Demo custom metadata fields for the following have been configured:
+    For the Pre-Configured Demo custom metadata fields for the following have been configured:
     - Document Type (Choice List)
     - Organization Name (Text)